Analysis | How a second impeachment of Trump would work

 Chafetz said this is possible, but controversial.
 Legal scholars are divided about whether it’s doable.

 When President-elect Joe Biden is sworn in, Democrats will have a narrow majority in the Senate, thanks only to Vice President-elect Kamala D. Harris casting the tie-breaking vote.
-They could decide to hold a trial then, but would they want to, given all the other work Biden and congressional Democrats want to do, like addressing the pandemic and possibly another stimulus package?
+They could decide to hold a trial then, but would they want to, given all the other work Biden and congressional Democrats want to do?
+They need to get their cabinet approved and in place, and this could slow things on their agenda like addressing the pandemic and possibly another stimulus package.

-And would they have enough Republicans on board?
+Even after they take the majority, Democrats would need 16 Republicans to convict and bar Trump from running for office again.
+Could they realistically get that many?
 Why hold a trial if he’s only going to get acquitted, and he’s no longer in office?

+“Let’s be rational about this,” said Sen. Joe Manchin III (D-W.Va.), said Friday.
+“Why go through the exercise again if it’s going to be futile?”